 Here in Central Texas hail can be a fairly consistent nuisance.
-We are all too Familiar with the damage it can cause.
-Our certified techs are some of the best in the business.
+We are all too familiar with the damage it can cause.
+Our certified hail repair techs are some of the best in the business.
 We work with many local companies as well as some larger hail “teams” to ensure speedy repair times and quality results.
 We are prepared, are you?

 Hail is formed when very strong thunderstorm updrafts meet super-cooled water droplets.
 Super-cooled water droplets are liquid water drops that are surrounded by air that is below freezing, and they're a common occurrence in thunderstorms.
 There are two methods of hail stone formation and growth that give hail stones their "layered" look.

-A tiny ice crystal will be the nucleus of the hail stone.
-In wet growth, supercooled water droplets collide with and spreads across the ice nucleus.
+A tiny ice crystal will be the nucleus of the hailstone.
+In wet growth, supercooled water droplets collide with and spread across the ice nucleus.
 Since this process is relatively slow (slower than the dry growth process) it results in a layer of clear ice.

 Unlike wet growth, the supercooled water meets the ice nucleus and immediately freezes.
 Because this process is so fast, everything within the supercooled droplet, including small air bubbles, freezes into the layer, which gives it a cloudy look.

-Rain and hail is what creates the "bounded" portion of the bounded weak echo region (BWER) on radar.
+Rain and hail are what creates the "bounded" portion of the bounded weak echo region (BWER) on the radar.
 The weak echo region is created by a strong updraft, which also helps the hail to grow.

-2. The hail stone collides with supercooled droplets and grows in size.
+The hailstone collides with supercooled droplets and grows in size.

 Covered parking is the best way to protect your vehicle from an unexpected hail storm.
 If you live in a state frequented by hail storms, be sure to be scope out those covered spots during hail storm season.
-It could save you the time and money spent on repairs!
+It could save you the time and money spent on hail repair!

 If you are caught in a hail storm while driving around town, don’t try to make it home.
 Instead, seek temporary shelter for you and your vehicle.
 Oftentimes, local malls and other retail locations have parking garages where you can easily park if you see a storm brewing.